 “Congratulations to Cash Valley Elementary School for receiving this prestigious honor,” said ACPS Interim Superintendent, Mr. Jeff Blank.
 “I am extremely proud of the hard work and dedication to academic success demonstrated by the school’s staff and students.”

 The 2020 National Blue Ribbon Schools awards ceremony will be held virtually on November 12 and 13, 2020.
 Cash Valley now joins Bel Air, Cresaptown, and Frost Elementary Schools as Allegany County Public Schools who have achieved National Blue Ribbon School status.

 We are excited to announce that Cash Valley is a 2019-2020 Maryland Blue Ribbon School of Excellence!

-All students will reach their full potential, achieve success, and become productive citizens
+The Cash Valley community will establish a family-school structure with the mindset that all children will reach their full potential, achieve success, and become productive citizens.